It’s very important that you have the knowledge and skill to create really good Information products. You need to have some Info products of your own.

 So you’re going to discover a shortcut to easily come up with great new Info product ideas.

-This same short can also be used to easily create content for your emails, videos, blogs, etc.
+This same shortcut can also be used to easily create content for your emails, videos, blogs, etc.

 Basically it’s all about…